GAMEPLAY

 These are just a few examples; there are many more genres each offering unique gameplay experiences.

-In addition to these genre-specific elements, other aspects that contribute to gameplay include game controls (keyboard/mouse/controller/touchscreen), camera perspectives (first-person/third-person), physics systems, artificial intelligence of non-player characters (NPCs), multiplayer interactions, and more.
+In addition to these genre-specific elements, other aspects that contribute to game design include gameplay. gameplay include game controls (keyboard/mouse/controller/touchscreen), camera perspectives (first-person/third-person), physics systems, artificial intelligence of non-player characters (NPCs), multiplayer interactions, and more.

 Ultimately, gameplay is what makes video games interactive and captivating.
 It is the heart of the gaming experience that keeps players engaged and entertained by providing challenges, rewards, progression, and a sense of immersion in a virtual world.